-In the context of the ABSPP, the following counterparties are eligible: (a) counterparties participating in Eurosystem monetary policy operations; (b) counterparties that are used by Eurosystem central banks for the investment of their euro-denominated investment portfolios; and (c) entities deemed to be eligible counterparties for outright transactions under the ABSPP by the Governing Council on the basis of a Eurosystem counterparty risk assessment carried out by the ECB (as outlined in Article 4 of Decision ECB/2014/45).
+In the context of the ABSPP, the following counterparties were eligible: (a) counterparties participating in Eurosystem monetary policy operations; (b) counterparties that were used by Eurosystem central banks for the investment of their euro-denominated investment portfolios; and (c) entities deemed to be eligible counterparties for outright transactions under the ABSPP by the Governing Council on the basis of a Eurosystem counterparty risk assessment carried out by the ECB (as outlined in Article 4 of Decision ECB/2014/45).

 Information on aggregate ABSPP holdings can be found on a weekly basis in the section Asset purchase programmes.
 This section also shows a breakdown of the ABSPP holdings by rating, country of risk and collateral type on a semi-annual basis.